 - Ask for references from three (or more) clients

-Entering an agreement with a less than reputable organization will lead to additional financial problems, along with more stress in your life.
+Entering an agreement with a disreputable organization will lead to additional financial problems, along with more stress in your life.

 Your contract should outline the services you’ll receive, along with information on canceling your agreement when the time comes.

-- Possibly a lower interest rate than your current debts
+- A potentially lower interest rate than your current debts

 - A fixed interest rate (Estimate savings using this debt consolidation calculator)